W427697/Discord-/docs/api/doc-block-colorpalette.md

 Type: `string`

-Provides an additional description to the color.
+Provides an additional description of the color.

 ### `title` (required)